sainsw/invoicer/README.md

-# Simple Invoice Generator
+# Invoicer

-Generate professional PDF invoices straight from your browser.
+Invoicer lets you generate professional PDF invoices straight from your browser.
 The app keeps settings in localStorage, calculates weekday-only work blocks, and exports a clean PDF layout without needing a backend.

 - Live demo: https://invoicer.ainsworth.dev